Nashville Food Project volunteers.

 Funding Goals

-- Organizations with programs using a team approach which provide children and youth with a sense of belonging and hope.
+- Support organizations that use a team approach to provide children and youth with a sense of belonging and purpose.

 The Women’s Fund

-The Women’s Fund, an endowment fund within the Community Foundation of Middle Tennessee, is dedicated to fund long-term solutions to transform the lives of women and girls in Middle Tennessee.
+The Women’s Fund, an endowment within the Community Foundation of Middle Tennessee, is committed to driving long-term solutions that empower women and girls across our region.
+This is more than funding—it’s about creating lasting change and opening doors to opportunity.

 The Women’s Fund grants: